R4J4S/Star-Slides-Release/README.md

     <img src="Images/demoSS.png" alt="Logo" width="300" height="300">
   </a>
 </div>
-Star Slides is a tool for art students, illustrators or anyone who wants to focus on improving their drawing skills.
+Star Slides is an always-on-top tool for art students, illustrators or anyone who wants to focus on improving their drawing skills.
 <p align="right">(<a href="#top">back to top</a>)</p>